Change Your Mind!

 This is really amazing when you truly grasp and understand how powerful it is and if you don’t it can have such a negative impact on your life.
 Why do you think a lot of people go through life year after year getting the same results.

 Your brain does not know the difference between what you actually experience and what you vividly imagine.
 The use of Positive Affirmations helps the Subconscious mind to reprogram through repeated personal, positive, present tense statements that can override the negative belief or negative thoughts already registered.
-The repetition of these affirmations brings about new attitude while creating new pathways in the Subconscious mind.
+The repetition of these affirmations brings about a new attitude while creating new pathways in the Subconscious mind.

-You can sit down and listen to or read any of these self help books and say I can do that, that make sense and is logical or I’m willing to do all of it to make the change.
-You can read all you want, you can listen to all you want, you can study all you want but if you don’t gain an understanding to alter the program, the current program is going to continue to give you the same results.
+You can sit down and listen to or read any of these self-help books and say I can do that, that makes sense and is logical or I’m willing to do all of it to make the change.
+You can read all you want, you can listen to all you want, and you can study all you want but if you don’t gain an understanding to alter the program, the current program is going to continue to give you the same results.
 So for you to increase your likelihood of success, you have to install some new programs.
 To do this, you have to literally create your future and you do this by planning.
 Below is a list of important questions you need to ask yourself.

 * WHERE are you now.

 * Steps NEEDED To Get There

 * Why do you really WANT to do this?

 * WHY does it mean so much to you to accomplish?